hudakurniawan/STX-py-simple-balance-check/README.md

 # STX-py-simple-balance-check
-Simple Python STX Balance Checker
+Simple Stacks (STX) balance checker

+This python script will display your STX balance with a timestamp.